tormanburak/BurakTorman_CSE248_OwlzNightClubApplication/README.md

 # BurakTorman_CSE248_OwlzNightClubApplication
-Night club application similar to Ticketmaster in funcionality.
+Night club application similar to Ticketmaster in functionality.
 Customers and Establishments can register to search/create events.